Kentucky oil and gas well record data is now available online. Several questions concerning its use often arise.

 I don't see any thumbnail images.

 If the thumbnail images are not displayed in a column to the left, right click anywhere within the boundaries of the displayed image.
-Select "Layout" from the pop-up menu.
+Select "Show Thumbnails" from the pop-up menu.
 Newer versions of DjVu display a choice for "Navigation Pane" in the pop-up menu.
 Click that choice then click the Thumbnails choice to display the thumbnail images.

 How do I print a record?